 As summer turns into autumn, humidity gradually begins to lessen in Florida and sunlight isn’t quite as bright.
 This creates conditions that, while comfortable for residents, can also help certain pests to thrive.
-If you’re in our service areas in Florida (and Georgia) and are looking for “lawn pest control near me,” please contact us online.
+If you’re in our service areas in Florida and are looking for “lawn pest control near me,” please contact us online.
 Our services range from the best flea treatment for yards to ground mole removal and lots in between.

 Here’s information about five of the troublesome pests that can threaten your Florida lawn in the fall and how we can help.